UniversalSuperBox/SparkBot/README.rst

 SparkBot
 ========

-SparkBot makes it easy to create your own chatbot for Cisco Spark.
+SparkBot makes it easy to create your own chatbot for Cisco Webex Teams.

 It provides a low barrier to entry: